 Stress: Stress increases cortisol levels, a hormone that affects the body's immune system.
 The immune system is responsible for fighting off bacterial infections.
 Increased stress levels can weaken the immune system, leaving the body vulnerable to infection.

 Foods high in carbohydrates: Bread, pasta, rice, potatoes, and fruit juices can cause gas because they produce large amounts of hydrogen sulfide (H2S).
 H2S is a compound that smells like rotten eggs.
+You should also avoid frequent snacking.

 Foods high in protein: High protein diets increase the amount of ammonia produced by the body, which is another source of odors.